 Horseback Rides and Classes – Please do not book a ride on your travel day.
 Travel dilemmas are not an exception to the cancellation policy.
 We hate to be the additional jerk that upholds the policy, on the day you have a travel problem.

-A full 48 hours and 5 minutes notice required to cancel, change, alter, subtract people, change your mind, get sick, stub your toe, eat too much, develop bad gas, find something better to do, have a brooding teenager, double-book yourself, have your plane delayed, etc., to avoid a cancellation fee equaling the entire ride price.
+A full 48 hours and 5 minutes notice required to cancel, change, alter, subtract people, change your mind, get sick, stub your toe, eat too much, develop bad gas, find something better to do, have a brooding teenager, double-book yourself, have your plane delayed, or ANY, ANY, ANY other reason to avoid a cancellation fee equaling the entire ride price.
 No joking.
+Calling with an exceptional story, will not an exception make.

 Camps – New for 2017!!
 You may now cancel 7 days and 5 minutes prior to the camp start time, to receive a 100% refund.